dyhBUPT/StrongSORT/README.md

 ## News

 - Ablation study on MOT16 is presented on [issue#33](https://github.com/dyhBUPT/StrongSORT/issues/33).
 Thanks [mikel-brostrom](https://github.com/mikel-brostrom) for sharing!
+More details can be seen in https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet.

 ## Star History